- 11 Dec 2025

 Dashboard

-The Dashboard screen (Figure 1) provides an overview of the total number of Attributes (Address, File, Host, Url), Events (Event, Malware, Intrusion Set), Reports (Report), and Vulnerabilities (Threat) retrieved from Flashpoint.
+The Dashboard screen (Figure 1) provides an overview of the total number of Alerts (Event, Document) Attributes (Address, File, Host, URL), Events (Event, Malware, Intrusion Set), Reports (Report), and Vulnerabilities (Threat, Vulnerability) ingested from Flashpoint Ignite.

 Jobs